MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-file.md

 ## Summary

 In the **Data preparation** window, all three steps are marked with green check marks when data ingestion finishes successfully.
-You can view the commands that were used for each step.
+You can view the commands that were used for each step, or select a card to query, visualize, or drop the ingested data.

 :::image type="content" source="media/get-data-file/summary.png" alt-text="Screenshot of summary page with successful ingestion completed." lightbox="media/get-data-file/summary.png":::